octobercms/docs/2.x/database/traits.md

 ];
 ```

-You do not need to define these relations yourself, however. you may modify the key name used to identify the parent by defining the `PARENT_ID` constant:
+You do not need to define these relations yourself, however, you may modify the key name used to identify the parent by defining the `PARENT_ID` constant:

 ```php
 const PARENT_ID = 'my_parent_column';